yaoyao12138/lab-self-hosting-k8s/db-operators/elasticsearch/README.md

 ```

 Note:
-- name of Elasticsearch: default is `instana`
+- name of Elasticsearch: default is `onprem_onprem`
 - version is `7.15.1`
 - count : this is what many pods are included in elasticsearch cluster, and default number  is `3`
 - storage: elasticsearch cluster uses Persistent volumesClaim( PVC) to store index and document data, :  the default PVC storage is `1Gi` meaning 1 Giga byts volume , you can change to your data vloume, such as `2Gi` or `5Gi`
 - storageClassName:  in the sample defintion, the storageClass Name of PVC is omitted, meaning the **default** storageClass in the instana cluster is used.
 If not to use the default storageClass, you should define the storageClassName explicitly in the same level of `resources`.

 Below is another sample with changed values:
 ```yaml
 $ cat my-elasticsearch-instance.yaml
 apiVersion: elasticsearch.k8s.elastic.co/v1